'Sunday Night Football' prediction, odds, time: Bears vs. 49ers picks from Niners expert who's 18-4

 Fourth-year veteran quarterback Brock Purdy is coming off a five-touchdown pass performance in Monday's win over the Colts.
 In that game, he completed 25 of 34 passes for 295 yards.
 In seven games this season, Purdy has completed 68.8% of his passes for 1,737 yards and 17 touchdowns with eight interceptions and a 102.1 rating.
 He also carried 25 times for 98 yards and one touchdown.

 Also powering the offense is running back Christian McCaffrey.
 In 15 games, he has carried 280 times for 1,039 yards and nine touchdowns.
 He also leads the 49ers in receiving, catching 92 passes for 849 yards (9.2 average) and seven touchdowns.
 In the win at Indianapolis, he carried 21 times for 117 yards, while catching eight passes for 29 yards and two touchdowns.
+He should be able to exploit the league's No. 27 run defense, and Chicago also ranks 29th in yards per rush allowed.
 See which team to back at SportsLine.

 Bet Brock Purdy to go Over 259.5 passing yards at DraftKings: